Welcome to Papercut, a zine, and community for women in music and those that experience misogyny in music.

-Although originally a women in music group, we've now expanded to welcoming people across the gender spectrum.
-If you are down with the spirit of the Papercut we welcome you.
+Although originally a women in music community, we've now expanded to welcoming people across the gender spectrum.
+If you are down with the spirit of the Papercut we welcome you to join our online community of like-minded music folks who want to grow, share, and make things better.

-What started as a quarterly happy hour blossomed into a nearly 1000 member online community-based in the Pacific Northwest.
+What started as a quarterly happy hour grew into a nearly 1000 member online community-based in the Pacific Northwest.
 Formerly Womxn in Music, papercut was established in 2017, founded by Nikki Barron & Sarah Gerritsen.
-Nikki Barron is a music marketing and business expert with over 15 years of experience working with independent artists through her brand kittenteeth and is the Marketing Manager for The Crocodile.
+Nikki Barron is a music marketing and business expert with over 15 years of experience working with independent artists through her brand kittenteeth, is the Marketing Manager for The Crocodile and the Communications and Outreach Manager for SMASH, a healthcare nonprofit for musicians.
 Sarah Gerritsen is a songwriter and performer, fronting the project Sarah Gerritsen and the Shadow Catchers.

 Our current board is comprised of our founders as well as Leigh Bezezkoff (Tractor Tavern), Ailisa Newhall (Mägi Ensemble), Amanda Winterhalter (Townhall, Amanda Winterhalter), Desiree Jones (General Mojos, Marigolden Macrame), and Tayler Lynn (Vaudeville Etiquette, Tender Tide).